Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-with the nominal distributions $f_j$, where $0\leq\epsilon_j<1$ \cite{kassamband}.
-By Huber, the equations in \eqref{eq99} have unique solutions and the LFDs in \eqref{eq97} are single sample minimax robust \cite{hube65}.
-From Theorem~\ref{thm1}, single sample minimax robust LFDs minimize all $f$-divergences, hence they also maximize all $u$-divergences.
+\begin{rem} As mentioned earlier the band model reduces to the $\epsilon$-contamination model if no upper bounding functions exist.
+In this case it is known by Huber that the equations in \eqref{eq99} have unique solutions and the LFDs in \eqref{eq97} are single-sample minimax robust \cite{hube65}.
+From Theorem~\ref{thm1}, single-sample minimax robust LFDs minimize all $f$-divergences, hence they also maximize all $u$-divergences.
 This proves that choosing $\lambda_j$ as scalars, which has been made to simplify the derivations, is a correct assumption.
 By \eqref{eq99}, it is also implied that the parameters $t_l$ and $t_u$ are only dependent on $g_0^L$ and $g_1^L$, i.e. they are independent of the choice of $u$.
-This is in accordance with Theorem~\ref{thm1}.\\ \end{rem}
+This is in accordance with Theorem~\ref{thm1}. \end{rem}